msalah1193/testProject/README.md

     }
 ```
-> `VFMVA10PaymentResult` refer to payment journey result .
+> `VFMVA10PaymentResult` provides information about the payment that had been failed  .

-> `MVA10PaymentFailureType` refer to the error type that happen .
+> `MVA10PaymentFailureType` refer to the error type that happen.
 ```swift
     case invalidCard
     case incorrectCardData